Foreign Policy Research Institute, Philadelphia (FPRI)

 Conduct simulations drawn from recent crisis management approaches by the US, UN, and other policy makers.

-Schedule: Sessions will take place Mondays and Thursdays at 1700 Ukraine time (1000 Washington), for 75 minutes.
+Sessions begin September 12, 2023, and will take place Mondays and Thursdays at 1700 Ukraine time (1000 Washington), for 75 minutes.
 Alternating sessions will include lecture/discussion sessions, usually Mondays; and selected speakers, usually Thursdays.

 Conflict/strategy – Definition and examination of each.
 From the origins – Sun Tzu, Clausewitz, Tolstoy – to the Grand Strategies of the Cold War (George F. Kennan and “The Long Telegram”) – to the present (Sir Lawrence Freedman).

-Principles of International Law – to be conducted by professors from Yaroslav Mudryi University, Kharkiv.
+Principles of International Law – Conducted by professors from Yaroslav Mudryi University, Kharkiv.